-Requirement 2.b: Risk pools must meet the above requirement to maintain primary assets and must also maintain other assets to fund claims liabilities at the 70% confidence level as follows:
+Requirement 2.b: Risk pools must meet the above requirement to maintain primary assets and must also maintain other assets to fund claims liabilities at the 80% confidence level as follows:

-WAC 200-100-03001 states, in part, "...(3) The governing body of the joint self-insurance program shall establish and maintain total primary and secondary assets in an amount equal to or greater than the unpaid claim estimate at the seventy percent confidence level as determined by the program's actuary as of fiscal year end...."
+WAC 200-100-03001 states, in part, "...
+(3) The governing body of every joint self-insurance program operating under this chapter shall establish and maintain total primary and secondary assets in an amount equal to or greater than the unpaid claim estimate at the eighty percent confidence level as determined by the program's actuary as of fiscal year end..."

-WAC 200-100-020 (23) states that "Secondary assets" means insurance receivables, real estate or other assets (less any nonclaims liabilities) the value of which can be independently verified by the state risk manager.
+WAC 200-100-020 (21) states that "Secondary assets" means insurance receivables, real estate or other assets (less any nonclaims liabilities) the value of which can be independently verified by the state risk manager.

-Results: Association of Washington Cities Risk Management Service Agency met this requirement by maintaining reserves in excess of the 70% confidence level to fund the Pool's liability for unpaid claims.
+Results: Association of Washington Cities Risk Management Service Agency met this requirement by maintaining reserves in excess of the 80% confidence level to fund the Pool's liability for unpaid claims.
 The secondary assets consist of additional cash reserves, investments and other assets (property and equipment are excluded from assets used in this calculation).

-Test 1 - Primary Asset Test Test 2 - Secondary Asset Test (WAC 200-100-03001(2)) (WAC 200-100-03001(3)) \$11,492,939 Primary Assets \$15,530,451 Secondary Assets Estimated Claim Liabilities Estimated Claim Liabilities at at the expected level per the 70% confidence level per \$7,506,773 actuarial estimate \$8,790,000 actuarial estimate RESULT: PASS RESULT: PASS Estimated outstanding Estimated outstanding liabilities at the expected liabilities at the seventy level must be less than percent confidence level must primary assets (cash and be less than combined investments less nonclaims primary assets and secondary liabilities) assets (receivables, recoverables, real estate and other assets that can be independently verified by the State Risk Manager)
+Test 1 - Primary Asset Test Test 2 - Secondary Asset Test (WAC 200-100-03001(2)) (WAC 200-100-03001(3)) \$9,871,968 Primary Assets \$15,862,480 Secondary Assets Estimated Claim Liabilities Estimated Claim Liabilities at at the expected level per the 80% confidence level per \$6,019,495 actuarial estimate \$6,883,000 actuarial estimate RESULT: PASS RESULT: PASS Estimated outstanding Estimated outstanding liabilities at the expected liabilities at the seventy level must be less than percent confidence level must primary assets (cash and be less than combined investments less nonclaims primary assets and secondary liabilities) assets (receivables, recoverables, real estate and other assets that can be independently verified by the State Risk Manager)